Why you need brand guidelines (plus how to create them in three easy steps)

 3. Your brand becomes more tangible

 Every company has a brand, but some are much more clearly defined than others.
-When your brand isn’t concrete, you’ll end up being defined by your product or service, which won’t create the strongest impression.
+When your brand isn’t concrete, you’ll end up being defined by your product or service, which doesn’t create the strongest impression.

 Think of Nike, for example.
-Just one look at its iconic swoosh and inspirational tagline on Facebook and you know what business page it is.
+Just one look at its iconic swoosh and inspirational tagline on Facebook, and you know what business page it is.

 4. You’ll stand out from the crowd